 Additionally, it is not hard to find imported products and many shopping options from outdoor markets to high-end boutiques and everything in between.
 If you are considering moving to Guadalajara, don’t hesitate!

 By Venaugh of Venaugh.com

 There are so many locations in Mexico that make great working places for digital nomads.
-One spot that is not very typical is the northern city of Monterrey, which is surrounded by stunning mountain ranges and parks.
+One spot that is not very typical is the city of Monterrey, in the northern state of Nuevo Leon, which is surrounded by stunning mountain ranges and parks.